Seismometer: Modern instruments

 Modern instruments use electronic sensors, amplifiers, and recording devices.
 Most are broadband covering a wide range of frequencies.
 Some seismometers can measure motions with frequencies from 500 Hz to 0.00118 Hz (1/500 = 0.002 seconds per cycle, to 1/0.00118 = 850 seconds per cycle).
 The mechanical suspension for horizontal instruments remains the garden-gate described above.
 Vertical instruments use some kind of constant-force suspension, such as the LaCoste suspension.
 The LaCoste suspension uses a zero-length spring to provide a long period (high sensitivity).
 Some modern instruments use a "triaxial" or "Galperin" design, in which three identical motion sensors are set at the same angle to the vertical but 120 degrees apart on the horizontal.
 Vertical and horizontal motions can be computed from the outputs of the three sensors.

 Seismometers unavoidably introduce some distortion into the signals they measure, but professionally designed systems have carefully characterized frequency transforms.

 Modern sensitivities come in three broad ranges: geophones, 50 to 750 V/m; local geologic seismographs, about 1,500 V/m; and teleseismographs, used for world survey, about 20,000 V/m.
-Instruments come in three main varieties: short period, long period and broadband.
-The short and long period measure velocity and are very sensitive, however they 'clip' the signal or go off-scale for ground motion that is strong enough to be felt by people.
+Instruments come in three main varieties: short-period, long-period and broadband.
+The short- and long-period instruments measure velocity and are very sensitive; however they 'clip' the signal or go off-scale for ground motion that is strong enough to be felt by people.
 A 24-bit analog-to-digital conversion channel is commonplace.
 Practical devices are linear to roughly one part per million.

 Delivered seismometers come with two styles of output: analog and digital.
 Analog seismographs require analog recording equipment, possibly including an analog-to-digital converter.
 The output of a digital seismograph can be simply input to a computer.
 It presents the data in a standard digital format (often "SE2" over Ethernet).